-Example 2-Answer Choice Card Response
+Example 2 - Answer Choice Card Response

 Test examiner: (gives cup to student) Is this a cup?

-Test examiner: (points to yes/no cards used in daily instruction) Yes or no.

-Test examiner: (points to cup held by student) Is this a cup?

-Test examiner: (points again to yes/no cards) Yes or no.

-Test examiner: (points to cup held by student) Is this a cup? [pause]

-Test examiner: (points to yes card) Yes, this is a cup. [pause] Test examiner: (points to cup held by student) Is this a cup?
+Test examiner: (points to yes/no cards used in daily instruction) Yes or no. Student: (No response) Test examiner: (points to cup held by student) Is this a cup?
+Test examiner: (points again to yes/no cards) Yes or no. Student: (No response) Test examiner: (points to cup held by student) Is this a cup? [pause] Test examiner: (points to yes card) Yes, this is a cup. [pause] Test examiner: (points to cup held by student) Is this a cup?
+Student: (No response)